How a Diesel Generator Works – Your Easy Guide in 2026

 This provides three voltage sources or phases.

-Because each phase combines two wire coils, the sources can be connected in series for high-voltage applications or parallel for low-voltage needs.
+Because each phase combines two wire coils, sources can be connected in series for high-voltage applications or in parallel for low-voltage applications.

 To simplify wire connections, some manufacturers of mobile generators have a convenient selector switch.